pythonph/meetup-starter-kit/README.md

 # Python Meetup Group Starter Kit

+#### Purpose of this guide
+The main purpose of this guide to encourage people in other parts of the Philippines to start their own Python Meetup Group

 #### I would like to organize a Python meetup.
 How do I start?
 First off, you rock!
 It's so awesome that you want to organize a Python meetup in your city/place.
 We have good news for you -- organizing a meetup is not as complicated as it sounds.